Easy Homemade Italian Dressing

 This tangy, zesty Italian dressing loaded with garlic and herbs will put some serious pizzazz on your next salad.

 Try it on our easy garden salad, or use it as a marinade!
-You’ll need about 1/2 cup for every pound of meat.
+You’ll need about 1/2 cup for every 1.5 lbs of meat.
 This marinated Italian Dressing Chicken is a delicious, easy summer dinner.

 This Italian dressing recipe also makes the best pasta salad.
 Use your favorite Italian meats and veggies to make your own version of our Italian Bowtie Pasta Salad.